Bruce Cathie

-Bruce Leonard Cathie (11 February 1930 – 2 June 2013) was a New Zealand airline captain, author, and self-styled ufologist best known for developing a theory that sought to explain the flight paths of unidentified flying objects (UFOs).
-Trained as an engineer and later serving with the Royal New Zealand Air Force, he flew for the National Airways Corporation from the 1950s onward.
-He became prominent after a widely publicised 1952 sighting over Manukau Harbour.
-Cathie went on to publish six books between 1968 and 1994, addressing subjects such as harmonic mathematics, anti-gravity, and nuclear testing.
-His work was circulated in New Zealand, the United Kingdom, and the United States, where it attracted both scepticism and support.
+Bruce Leonard Cathie (11 February 1930 – 2 June 2013) was a New Zealand airline captain, author, and ufologist best known for developing a theory that the flight paths of unidentified flying objects (UFOs) followed a worldwide grid of energy lines.
+Trained as an engineer and having served with the Royal New Zealand Air Force, he flew for the New Zealand National Airways Corporation (later Air New Zealand) from the 1950s.
+After reporting a UFO over Manukau Harbour in 1952 and further sightings during the 1950s and 1960s, he began plotting reported sightings on a map and concluded that they fell along a regular grid.
+He came to public attention through New Zealand and overseas press coverage in the late 1960s.

+Cathie developed this idea into a system he called the "world energy grid", in which every location held a calculable "harmonic" value that, he claimed, governed not only UFO activity but also anti-gravity effects and the conditions under which nuclear weapons could be detonated.
+He set out these theories in six books published between 1968 and 1994, beginning with Harmonic 33, which circulated in New Zealand, the United Kingdom, and the United States.
+By his own account, he predicted the date of a 1968 French nuclear test, and he maintained until his death that an undersea object photographed by the USNS Eltanin, later identified as a carnivorous sponge, was evidence connected to his grid.

+Cathie's work was widely regarded as fringe and was not accepted by mathematicians or scientists, who dismissed his calculations as "mathematical quirks" and rejected his central claim that geography governs where nuclear weapons can detonate.
+It nonetheless retained a following in UFO and alternative-science circles, and his grid theories continued to circulate after his death in 2013.

 Life and career

-Cathie was raised in Onehunga and Otahuhu.
-He remained a long time Auckland resident.
-He worked as an airline pilot for the National Airways Corporation (NAC), later Air New Zealand.
+Cathie was born 11 February 1930 and raised in Onehunga and Ōtāhuhu.
+He remained a long-time Auckland resident.
+He worked as an airline pilot for the New Zealand National Airways Corporation (NAC), later Air New Zealand.
 Alongside his aviation career, he pursued technical study and was a trained engineer.
-In 1967, press accounts described him as a "respected amateur mathematician".
 A 1978 report in the San Francisco Chronicle noted that he had served in the Royal New Zealand Air Force.

 Cathie married Wendy in the 1950s, having met her during his career as an airline pilot when she was employed as a flight attendant.
 The couple had two sons, Mark and Stephen.
 Beyond aviation, he was noted for writing poetry, and contemporary accounts described the pair as "great dancers".

 He died in Takapuna in 2013 at the age of 83.
 At his funeral, it was remarked that he had often been a subject of interest and a target for scientific skeptics.